Nikhil-315/Consensus-Based-UAV-Collision-Avoidance/README.md

 vel\_correct\_req = vel\_correct\_req * \frac{D_2}{D_1 + D_2}
 ```

-Therefore, higher cooperative status (for ex.
-3) would be given higher airspace priority and thus lesser corrective action will be assigned to it, while lower cooperative status (for ex.
-1) would be given lesser airspace priority and thus more corrective action will be assigned to it.
+Therefore, a higher cooperative status (for ex.
+3) would be given a higher airspace priority and thus lesser corrective action will be assigned to it, while a lower cooperative status (for ex.
+1) would be given a lesser airspace priority and thus more corrective action will be assigned to it.

 ### Collision Avoidance